nodejs-es/api/api/debugger.markdown

     % node debug myscript.js
     debug>

-At this point `myscript.js` is not yet running.
-To start the script, enter the command `run`.
-If everything works okay, the output should look like
-this:

 En este punto `myscript.js` no está ejecutándose.
 Para iniciar el script, ingrese el comando `run`.
 Si todo funciona bien, la salida debe ser algo similar a: